OzzyCzech/ozzyczech.cz/content/WordPress/Globals as static class.md

-# Make WordPress globals more accessible
+# Globals as static class

 #WordPress using a lot [globals variables](http://codex.wordpress.org/Global_Variables).
 These variables are used throughout WordPress code for various reasons.
 Great example is database connection object [wpdb](http://codex.wordpress.org/Class_Reference/wpdb).
 Here is common example how to use `$wpdb` in some function: